John Washington: Early life and family

+Other Washington Emigrants to North America

-In 1656 John Washington invested with Edward Prescott in a merchant ship which transported tobacco from North America to European markets.
-He secured tobacco contracts in Europe, joined Prescott's ship (the Sea Horse of London) in Denmark, and sailed as second mate for the Colony of Virginia.
-A storm on February 28, 1657, caused the ship (fully laden with tobacco for the return journey) to run aground in the Potomac River at a shoal near its confluence with Mattox Creek.
+In 1656 John Washington invested with Edward Prescott in a merchant ship to transport tobacco from North America to Europe.
+He secured tobacco contracts in Europe, and joined the ship Sea Horse of London in Denmark, to sail as a second mate for the Colony of Virginia.
+A storm on 28 February 1657 caused the ship (which was fully laden with tobacco for the return journey) to run aground in the Potomac River at a shoal near the confluence with Mattox Creek.
 Although the vessel was repaired, Washington elected to remain in the colony.
-However, when he asked for his wages, Prescott said he owed him money instead, so Colonel Nathaniel Pope (his future father-in-law discussed below) gave Prescott beaver skins to settle the alleged debt.
-However, his cousin, James Washington, the son of Robert Washington (1616 - 1674), who worked in the London-Rotterdam trade of the Merchant Adventurers, who had also sailed on that voyage, returned on Prescott's ship.
+However, when he asked for his wages, Prescott said that Washington owed him money instead, so Colonel Nathaniel Pope (who was his future father-in-law) gave Prescott beaver-skins to settle that alleged debt.
+John's cousin, James Washington, who was the brother-in-law of Henry Moody (fl.
+1673), and who had accompanied him on that voyage, did return to Europe on Prescott's ship.

-Complicating matters, this John Washington also had a younger brother, Lawrence Washington, who became a merchant, married Mary Jones of Luton in Bedfordshire in England, then also emigrated from England to the Virginia Colony, where he died.
+The subject of this article John Washington also had a younger brother, Lawrence Washington, who became a merchant, married Mary Jones of Luton in Bedfordshire in England, then also emigrated from England to the Virginia Colony, where he died.
 That Lawrence also had a son named John Washington (usually distinguished as "of Chotank", the name of his plantation in King George County, Virginia).
-That John Washington raised the children of his cousin Lawrence Washington (1659-1698) (this man's firstborn son): John Washington (1692-1746) and Augustine Washington (1693-1743) when they returned from England.
+That John Washington raised the children of his cousin Lawrence Washington (1659-1698) (first son of the subject of this article): John Washington (1692–1746) and Augustine Washington (1693–1743) when they returned from England.